lexnederbragt/MBV3070-H19/0_Variables_Types.md

 NOTE: python scripts should be saved with the file ending .py.

 Q: what happened after you clicked "Run Module"?
 Did you see anything in the other window?
-Q: try changing the file, save it and run again.
+Q: try changing something in the file, save it and run again.
 What happened then?

 Note: for the rest of the exercise we will work in the interactive shell.